Watts-Lab/task-mapping/tasks/summaries/Ravens Matrices-writeup.md

 ## 2. Goal Directives
 The goal is to complete the pattern by identifying what the missing piece should be.

 In the example above, the correct answer is that the fourth space should have a square with four pieces colored in.
+(That is, successful participants would notice that the first square had one piece colored in; the second had two colored in; the third had three colored in; so, naturally, the fourth should have four colored in.)

 The problem is multiple-choice, so participants will choose just one correct answer from a variety of options.
 There is always exactly one correct answer in the multiple-choice problem.
+Participants must make their selection within the time limit.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.